minprog/app-studio/50 Project/10 Proposal/10 Wordgame.md

 required, to implement a more sophisticated algorithm than that prescribed here; just make clear in some comments how yours happens to work.

+For this project, you will be provided with a `words.plist` (for use on iOS) and a `words.xml` (for use on Android) to serve as the universe of potential words for your game.
 As for how to divide a list of words into equivalence classes programmatically, well, we'll leave that as a challenge for you!